 Synchronizing page numbers

-There are two ways to number the pages in your Book file: manually or automatically.
-If you have set the starting page number in each document manually, those page numbers will appear in your Book file.
+There are two ways to number the pages using the Book feature: manually or automatically.
+If you’ve set the starting page number in each document manually, those page numbers will appear in your Book file.
 There are, however, advantages to numbering your pages automatically.
 For example, say you decide to add a few pages to a chapter, or change your mind about the order of the chapters.
 With automatic page numbering, your Book file will adjust the page numbers accordingly whenever you make changes that affect the page numbering.

 Page numbering is set within each document (see Book Design Made Simple, page 245).
 To set your page numbering to automatic, start by opening the document containing your front matter.
 Your front matter will have a separate page numbering system from the rest of your book, using lowercase roman numerals.
 Go to the Pages panel, click on the thumbnail image of the first page to highlight it, then click Numbering & Section Options in the Pages fly-out menu.
 Select Automatic Page Numbering at the top, and lowercase roman numerals in the Page Numbering Style drop-down menu, as shown below.
 Click OK, and all the pages in the document will now be numbered with lowercase roman numerals starting with number i.